synestergates788/OctaPHP/README.md

 $this->squeed->where($where);
 ```
 **$this->squeed->where()** <br />
 accepts an optional third parameter.
-If you set it to FALSE, squeedphp will not try to protect your field or table names with backticks.
+If you set it to FALSE, OctaPHP will not try to protect your field or table names with backticks.
 <br />

 **$this->squeed->or_where();** <br />